What is Reliability Centered Maintenance (RCM)?

 When is a Maintenance Program considered “Reliability Centered”?

-A Guide to the Reliability-Centered Maintenance (RCM) Standard (SAE JA1012) identifies the basic requirements a program must meet before it is truly RCM.
+Evaluation Criteria for Reliability-Centered Maintenance (RCM) Processes (SAE JA1011) identifies the basic requirements a program must meet before it is truly RCM.
 It begins with these seven questions:

 How Do You Implement A Reliability Centered Maintenance Program?

 There are three phases (Decision, Analysis and Act) of a reliability centered maintenance program , and seven steps within these phases to ensure the program is fully implemented.

 Justification and planning based on need, readiness and desired outcomes.